 Yesterday, finally, I was able to finish my very first book in Vietnamese.
 That’s really a special milestone of my life, switching from an entrepreneur to an author and a speaker.
 Gratefully, I got many positive feedback, reviews from my friends for the book thus far.
 I’m so happy about that.

 While I’m currently working with a famous publisher in Vietnam to release the paperback version, I’m eagerly starting my very first book in English now.
 That’s the English version of the book I finished yesterday.
 Tentatively, I would call the book “The Happiness Journal”.
 Mostly, I’ll try to convert the content from Vietnamese into English.
 But more than that, I’ll add some content from those English written blog posts I already have on my web site.
 That’s the difference between the Vietnamese version and the English version.

 I’m quite emotional now.
 Wish me luck, okay :)?
 Thanks!

 P.S.
-You can pre-order the Kindle version of the book here, before the tentative released date of the book on 11/11/2019.
+You can pre-order the Kindle version of the book here, before the released date of the book on 11/28/2019.
+That’s Thanksgiving Day.

 This is really a special gift I would save for my friends, who I have had chances to meet and influence in some certain aspects of their lives.
-They can certainly find here those stories and thoughts that I usually share once having conversations with them.
+They would find here those stories and thoughts that I usually share once having conversations with them.